ivan-guerra/programmador.com/content/posts/cross-device-password-management.md

 pass insert --multiline misc/super_secret
 ```

-# Remotely Hosting the Password Database
+# REMOTELY HOSTING THE PASSWORD DATABASE

 Of course, before your can access your password database remotely you need to
 host it somewhere.
 Some people host their own git instances.
 I personally use